nathancfox/single-cell-database/docs/scdb_spec_working.md

 Each expression matrix is stored as a single HDF5 Dataset.
 Every expression matrix must be stored with genes in the rows and cells in the columns.
 The raw read counts, if available, should be stored in `lfile['/matrix']`.
-If not available, any other expression matrix may be stored in `lfile['/matrix']`.
+If raw read counts are not available, any other expression matrix may be stored in `lfile['/matrix']`.
 The expression matrix stored in `lfile['/matrix']` MUST be the first one described in the external metadata "count_format" field (e.g. if the "count_format" field contains "tpm;cpm", then the "tpm" expression matrix must be stored at `lfile['/matrix']`.
 All other expression matrices should be stored as HDF5 Datasets under `lfile['/layers/']`.
 They must be named their corresponding value in the external metadata "count_format" field.
 However, if they are designated as "OTHER" in the external metadata "count_format" field, they may be named anything sensible that could be identified by reading the original publication, but is not one of the pre-determined values (e.g. it could be named "norm_500" but not "cpm").
 Expression matrices stored under `lfile['/layers/']` cannot be named "matrix".
-Expression matrices May be named "counts" or "logcounts", but this is HEAVILY discouraged because of potential confusing imports into R SingleCellExperiment objects.
+Expression matrices May be named "counts" or "logcounts", but this is **heavily** discouraged because of potential confusing imports into R SingleCellExperiment objects.

 #### Internal Universal Metadata <a name="internal_universal_metadata_structure"></a>